Covilhã: Culture

 Like other university towns Covilhã has a lively nightlife scene.
 Due to the small dimension of the city, it is easy and safe to get around, and there are many pleasant places to have a drink.

-A freshmen reception week, organised by the students' union of the University of Beira Interior (Associação Académica da Universidade da Beira Interior), takes place usually in November and includes a parade through town called Latada and several concerts.
+a freshman reception week, organised by the students' union of the University of Beira Interior (Associação Académica da Universidade da Beira Interior), takes place usually in November and includes a parade through town called Latada and several concerts.

+Cuisine

+The cuisine of Covilhã is influenced by those of Serra da Estrela and the Cova da Beira..

+Lamb, goat meat and river trout dishes, rice with carqueja (Genista tridentata), a variety of cold meats (including chouriço and presunto), morcela, honey from Serra da Estrela Natural Park, local requeijão, the internationally acclaimed Serra da Estrela Cheese, peach, apple, chestnut, cherries and berries, are typical locally sourced ingredients and products used in Covilhã’s traditional cuisine.

+The pastel de molho, a typical pastry of Covilhã made with a meat-based core and a saffron-based sauce, is regarded as the city’s gastronomic delicacy.

+Cherovia (Pastinaca sativa), informally described as a type of white carrot, is also a typical food in and around Covilhã.

 Sport

 The city has indoor swimming pools and there are also rivers and lakes where swimming is allowed.
 Facilities for horse riding and karting are also available.
 The mountain range has excellent conditions for mountain bike, trekking, climbing, skiing and snowboarding.
 There are tracks with artificial snow that are open all year.
 There are several gyms offering various services such as sauna, fitness, martial arts, and yoga.

 Sporting Clube da Covilhã, a sports club founded in 1923 in Covilhã, is the most important sporting organization in the city.
 Its football (soccer) team now plays in the secondary national divisions, but in the past played in the top division.
 It is one of the few clubs of Portugal's interior to have played in the top division of Portuguese football.
 This football team plays in the Estádio Municipal José dos Santos Pinto, a stadium opened in 1935 which is owned by the City Hall and is located in the higher part of the city at 1,200 meters above sea level.
 The City Hall is also the owner of a newer sports complex with a stadium and athletics track located in the lower part of the city and inaugurated in 2003 - it is the Complexo Desportivo da Covilhã.